CAT Eligibility Criteria 2026, Check Eligibility Across Categories

 • Candidates who have a diploma degree without a full-time bachelor’s degree.

-• Candidates with unrecognized or unapproved degrees, including fake universities.
+• Candidates with unrecognised or unapproved degrees, including from fake universities.

-The CAT exam is a dream for lakhs of aspirants who are dreaming to pursue their MBA degree from top IIMs or B-Schools.
-Meeting these CAT eligibility criteria 2026 is the very first and important step towards appearing for the CAT 2026.
-It is important for students to make sure they complete check with the guidelines and fulfill all the respective requirements before applying to avoid last minute issues.
+The CAT exam is a dream for lakhs of aspirants who want to pursue their MBA degrees from top IIMs or B-schools.
+Meeting these CAT eligibility criteria is the very first and important step towards appearing for the CAT 2026.
+It is important for students to make sure they completely check with the guidelines and fulfil all the respective requirements before applying to avoid last-minute issues.

 Can I appear for CAT if I am in the final year of my graduation?